ubccpsc/310/reader/content/high-level-design/apis/_index.md

 weight: 2
 ---

+{{< youtube HxevR6dZfH8 >}}

 Application Programming Interfaces (API) describe the programmatic interfaces used for interacting with a software system.
 APIs can exist on many levels, from methods to classes to online services.
 APIs may be used by user interface code, by backend services communicating with each other, or by third parties.
 The primary purposes of APIs are to provide a predictable means of programmatic interaction and to hide implementation details from the API client.
 By hiding the internal implementation, APIs enable the API owner to change their underlying implementation without affecting any clients that may depend upon it.

 {{< figure src="API_star.png" >}}

-While APIs have been defined and used for decades, the advent of web-based services has propelled API design into the the forefront of many organizations (typically through REST-based interfaces).
+While APIs have been defined and used for decades, the advent of web-based services has propelled API design into the forefront of many organizations (typically through REST-based interfaces).
 This is because services can be hosted behind APIs giving API owners an easy mechanism for maintaining and updating their systems and controlling billing without having to release the actual source code for their systems.

 One consequence of providing a public API though is that once clients start to use them they are difficult (or impossible) to change, leading to the saying "API are forever".
 Because of their long lifetimes, it is important that software engineers carefully design their interfaces to make them easy to understand, use, maintain, secure, and extend.

 API design is an iterative process and good design requires collecting a variety of viewpoints (both internal to your organization and externally from engineers who will have to understand and use your API).
 There are typically many different design options for any given API, choosing the 'right' one will require balancing some of the concerns mentioned in the last paragraph.

-{{< figure src="API_usability.png" >}}

-One aspect of APIs that is often overlooked is their _usability_.
-The user of an API is the developer who has to learn to use the API to use it within their own system.
-By providing effective affordances (such as meaningful names, parameter types, and data formats) and thinking about how the APIs will be used in practice, API designers can ease adoption of their APIs and help prevent consumers from using their APIs incorrectly.
-Usable API design requires combining strong development practice with techniques from user interface design (such as prototyping and user studies) and effective documentation.

-## API platforms

-API Platforms are now an extremely popular way of building business value.
-These platforms emerged in the early 2000s when companies realized they could focus their development efforts on building a core set of functionality that could be extended by customers or third party organizations.
-By focusing on maximizing the quality and core capabilities of their platform, companies relieved themselves from building all possible niche versions of their product, instead letting other developers extend the platform for them.

-API design is of critical importance for companies building API platforms as a set of APIs that is opaque and difficult to understand will not achieve wide adoption.
-This is especially important for organizations who intend their API to be their primary product.

 ## API design principles

+{{< youtube mdiP6xO51w0 >}}

 At a high-level the principles behind good API design mirror that of good design in general.
 The first two questions to consider when designing the API are: